 "Simon's visit and books have ignited great conversations here, as well as helping many children return to reading for pleasure." - Jane Earley, LRC Manager, Cavendish School.

 "Simon's engaging and entertaining writing style is equalled in his vibrant and enthralling presentation skills... several 'hard to reach' students loved getting copies of his novels and have been avidly reading and telling their friends about the books and their experience meeting a real live author." - Sally Baker, LRA Manager, Durrington High School.

-I'm the author of three YA novels, Noah Can't Even, Noah Could Never and Alex in Wonderland, all published by Scholastic.
+I'm the author of four YA novels, Noah Can't Even, Noah Could Never, Alex in Wonderland and Heartbreak Boys, all published by Scholastic.
 I also wrote the short story 'Penguins' which is featured in the Proud anthology from Stripes.